HBCU IN TEXAS

 HBCU Texas

-There are nine different HBCU colleges in Texas.
 After the American Civil War, the Freedmen’s Bureau began implementing educational opportunities for the newly freed slaves.
 And it was around then that many HBCUs were founded in the southern states, providing African Americans with accredited higher education experiences for over a century.
 The Black colleges were even designated to provide elementary and high school education at the time.
 And although this was phased out by the mid-1920s, the HBCUs lived on.
-If you live in Texas, there many advantages to attending a college or university within the state, including:

 • In-state tuition: In-state tuition is much more affordable than out-of-state tuition, although some private colleges and universities do not differentiate between in-state and out-of-state tuition.